mkdocstrings/griffe/docs/guide/users/recommendations/public-apis.md

 Besides, logging and exception messages simply cannot allow deprecation periods where both old and new messages are emitted.
 Maintainers could however consider adding unique, short codes to message for more robust consumption.

-> GRIFFE: **Our recommandation — Communicate your public API, verify what you can.**
+> GRIFFE: **Our recommendation — Communicate your public API, verify what you can.**
 > Take the time to learn about and use ways to declare, communicate and deprecate your public API.
 Your users will have an easier time using your library.
 On the maintenance side, you won't get bug reports for uses that are not supported, or you will be able to quickly close them by pointing at the documentation explaining what your public API is, or why something was deprecated, for how long, and how to upgrade.
 >
 > Automate verifications around your public API with tools like Griffe.
 Currently Griffe doesn't support checking CLI configuration options, logger names or raised exceptions.
 If you have the capacity to, verify these manually before each release.
 [Griffe checks](../checking.md) and [API rules enforcement](#ensuring-api-rules) are a very good starting point.